 Sanders is an active participant, lecturer and supporter of the National Radio Talent System’s “GAB Radio Talent Institute,” conducted annually at The Grady College of Journalism and Mass Communications at The University of Georgia, in Athens.

 Hickey has served as the Chairman of The Board of Directors of The Georgia Association of Broadcasters (1997-1998) and continues to serve as an active member of that state association’s Board of Directors.
-He is a 2019 Inductee into The Georgia Radio Hall of Fame, and a member of that organization’s Board of Directors.
+He is a 2019 Inductee into The Georgia Radio Hall of Fame.
 Additionally, he is a member of The National Association of Broadcasters and the Radio Advertising Bureau.

 He has been an invited guest speaker/lecturer at various Southeastern broadcast organizations, as well as for various broadcast management courses at The University of Alabama at Birmingham, as well as The Henry W. Grady College of Journalism and Mass Communication at The University of Georgia.